You and your doctor can decide where you can infuse, and you won't have to adjust or cancel your plans due to IV infusion appointments.

 In clinical trials, people reported fewer systemic side effects (like headache and nausea) per infusion with Hizentra than with IVIg.
 With Hizentra, the most common side effects were redness, swelling, itching, and/or bruising at the infusion site; headache; chest, joint or back pain; diarrhea; tiredness; cough; rash; itching; fever, nausea, and vomiting.
 These are not the only side effects possible.

-Subcutaneous Ig is strongly recommended by EAN/PNS* medical guideline for CIDP maintenance
+Subcutaneous Ig (SCIg) is strongly recommended by the EAN/PNS* medical guideline as a CIDP maintenance treatment option

 * The European Academy of Neurology (EAN) and Peripheral Nerve Society (PNS) are two independent, international organizations of scientists, physicians, and other healthcare providers working together to investigate and treat neurological conditions and promote excellence leading to better care and outcomes.